alnoki/AAAAAA/doc/getting-started/references/links.rst

 #####

-This is a centralized and comprehensive list of online resources related to :term:`AAAAAA`, and is managed according to the :ref:`managing referenences procedures <sphinx-managing-references>`
+This is a centralized and comprehensive list of online resources related to :term:`AAAAAA`, and is managed according to :ref:`references procedures <sphinx-managing-references>`

 Links are not necessarily in order, but links with high priority are usually placed at the top of a section